 Senior Departmental Examination

 The department encourages students to consider opportunities for study abroad in the spring term of the junior year.
-Requirements for the junior independent work program are then met at the foreign host institution.
-In addition, the student may elect to have the number of required departmental courses reduced by one cognate per semester abroad, assuming advanced approval of a chemistry-related course of study at the foreign institution.
+Requirements for the junior independent work program are then met at the host institution overseas.
+In addition, the student may elect to have the number of required departmental courses reduced by one cognate per semester abroad, assuming advanced approval of a chemistry-related course of study at the overseas institution.
 (This course may not be counted as one of the four required core courses.)
-Students considering study abroad are urged to discuss their plans with the departmental representative early in the planning stages to lay out coursework, obtain approvals, and set up junior independent work assignments.
+Students considering study abroad are urged to discuss their plans with the Director of Undergraduate Studies early in the planning stages to lay out coursework, obtain approvals, and set up junior independent work assignments.